Why did Segway fail?

 The Segway PT was too slow and had a very low range for what it aspired to be.

-The commuter could reach a top speed of 12.5 mph / 20 kmh, while a single battery charge could take you around for up to 24 mi / 39 km.
-In terms of e-vehicles in general, this is not a bad performance, but it’s very low for replacing cars as main daily transporters.
+The commuter had a top speed of 12.5 mph / 20 kmh, with a single battery charge covering up to 24 mi / 39 km.
+While decent for e-vehicles, it fell short of replacing cars as primary daily transporters.

 No target audience